On the Adversarial Robustness of Vision Transformers: Experiments

 \paragraph{Settings} We train the denoisers using the stability objective for $25$ epochs with a noise level of $\sigma=0.25$, learning rate of $10^{-5}$ and a batch size of $64$.
-We iterate through the ImageNet dataset to calculate the corresponding radii according to Eq.~\ref{eq:certi}, and report the certified accuracy versus different radii as defined in~\cite{denoised} in Figure~\ref{fig:certified}.
+We iterate through the ImageNet dataset to calculate the corresponding radii according to Eq.~\ref{eq:certi}, and report the certified accuracy versus different radii as defined in~\citep{denoised} in Table~\ref{tab:certi}.

-\paragraph{Results} As shown in Figure~\ref{fig:certified}, ViT-S/16 has higher certified accuracy than ResNet18, showing better certified robustness of vision transformers over CNNs.
-We also found that, in the same settings, training a Gaussian denoiser for the ResNet18 is harder than for the ViT-S/16.
-Accuracy of ViT-S/16 with denoiser at noise of $\sigma=0.25$ is $64.84\%$ ($4.996\%$ without any denoiser), while accuracy of ResNet18 with denoiser at the same noise is $47.782\%$ ($5.966\%$ without any denoiser).
+\paragraph{Results} As shown in Table~\ref{tab:certi} ViT-S/16 has higher certified accuracy than ResNet18 and ResNet50, showing better certified robustness of vision transformers over CNNs.
+We also found that, in the same settings, training a Gaussian denoiser for the ResNet is harder than for the ViT-S/16.
+Accuracy of ViT-S/16 with denoiser at noise of $\sigma=0.25$ is $64.84\%$ ($4.996\%$ without any denoiser), while accuracy of ResNet50 and ResNet18 with denoiser at the same noise is $47.782\%$ ($5.966\%$ without any denoiser).